BlocSoc-iitr/selene/README.md

    * This function verifies a BLS aggregate signature.
 It accepts the aggregated signature (blsaggsig) and an array of public keys (blspubkey[]), returning a boolean value that indicates whether the signature is valid.

+# Project Roadmap

+## August 2024
+- **Milestone**: Finalize Project Architecture
+  - Completion and documentation of overall project structure and design.

+## September 2024
+- **Milestone**: Finalize Core Modules
+  - Common, Configuration, and Consensus modules development completed.
+  - Initial integration tests conducted on these core components.

+## October 2024
+- **Milestone**: Execution Module Review & Consensus Testing
+  - Execution module undergoes thorough review for compliance and optimization.
+  - Consensus module unit testing completed to ensure stability and correctness.

+## November 2024
+- **Milestone**: Refactoring and Finalization of Key Modules
+  - Refactoring of the Consensus module to improve modularity and performance.
+  - Execution and Client modules finalized, with documentation prepared for each.

+## Upcoming Milestones
+- **Execution Module Refinement**: Refactor the Execution module and complete its unit tests.
+- **CLI and Build Module Completion**: Finalize and test Command-Line Interface (CLI) and build modules for deployment readiness.

 # Installing
 Yet to come.